muSpectre/muFFT/_sources/GettingStarted.rst.txt

 Getting help and reporting bugs
 *******************************

 µFFT is under active development and the documentation may be spotty.
-If you run into trouble, please contact us by opening an `issue
-<https://github.com/muSpectre/muFFT/issues>`_ and someone will answer as
-soon as possible.
+If you run into trouble, please contact us by opening an `issue <https://github.com/muSpectre/muFFT/issues>`_ and someone will answer as soon as possible.
 You can also check the API :ref:`reference`.

 Contribute
 **********

 We welcome contributions both for new features and bug fixes.
 New features must be documented and have unit tests.
-Please submit merge requests for review.
+Please submit pull requests for review.